Calling Test

 Lord, I have been through things I would not wish on anyone.

-For a long time I thought the pain was pointless.
-Wasted years.
-Wasted tears.
-Wasted life.
+For a long time I thought the pain was pointless — wasted years, wasted tears, wasted life.

 Redeem my pain.
 Heal what needs healing.
 And then use the scar to reach someone I could never reach without it.

 Turn my mess into my message.
+Amen.

 Amen.